-- 3. Use a black stick to disconnect the thermistor connector straight up from the logic board.
+• Use a black stick to disconnect the JST connector straight up from the logic board.

-4. Starting at the lower bracket of the heatsink, start to tilt it up to loosen it from the logic board.
+3. To remove the existing heatsink, hold the lower end to tilt and loosen it from the logic board.

-5. Important: Anytime the heatsink is removed (even if it is to replace another module), check the thermal grease as described in the following section.
+4. Important: Anytime the heatsink is removed (even if it is to replace another module), check the thermal grease as described in the next section.